Zane Grey, Louis L’Amour, and Tony Hillerman

 “Out of date” is a polite way to describe his language and attitudes, which are casually racist.
 His characters, at best barely better than cartoonish, adhere to age-old sexist stereotypes.

 The historic popularity of Zane Grey’s work can only be understood as his readers’ recognition of their own values in the “Old West” mythology of white settlers, ranchers, rustlers, and gunmen as the heroes of a white-supremacist melodrama.
+(Or else, if you came to Grey’s stories in your youth, you might have a nostalgic love of them.)

-The anti-Mormon screed in Riders of the Purple Sage, too, would have appealed to most of his readers.
+The anti-Mormon screed in Riders of the Purple Sage, too, would have appealed to most of his original readers.

 Leave a Reply